jackyzha0/jackyzha0.github.io/content/thoughts/Secure Scuttlebutt.md

 ### Identity
 Web-of-Trust style (see: [[thoughts/Public-key Infrastructure#PGP|PGP]]).
 There is no global registry of usernames.
 Instead, users name themselves, and share [[thoughts/petname|petnames]] for each other.

-Identities are ed25519 key pairs.
+Identities are Ed25519 key pairs.

 ### Pub Servers
-To get over the data availability problem and because Scuttlebot has no DHT or NAT-traversal utilities, users must "join" a Pub to distribute their messages on the WAN.
+To get over the data availability problem and because Scuttlebot has no [[thoughts/DHT]] or NAT-traversal utilities, users must "join" a Pub to distribute their messages on the WAN.

 Pubs are bots that follow users and rehost the messages to other peers, ensuring good uptime and no firewall blockage.